 Celebrate the World Wide Web day

-The World Wide Web Day is a global celebration dedicated to web browsing.
-It is celebrated on the 1st of August every year globally.
-You can take this day, to think about how the World Wide Web changed your life and celebrate it by reading some interesting facts from the history of its development.
+The World Wide Web Day is a global celebration dedicated to web browsing, celebrated on the 1st of August every year.
+Think about how the World Wide Web changed your life and celebrate it by reading some interesting facts from the history of its development.

 The World Wide Web Day is a global celebration dedicated to web browsing.
 It is celebrated on the 1st of August every year.
 The world and how we access information has changed tremendously due to the benefits on the World Wide Web and the Internet.